microsoft/onnxruntime/dockerfiles/README.md

 ## OpenVINO
 *Public Preview*

-**Ubuntu 18.04, Python Bindings**
+**Ubuntu 18.04, Python & C# Bindings**

 1. Build the onnxruntime image for one of the accelerators supported below.

    Retrieve your docker image in one of the following ways.

-    -  Choose Dockerfile.openvino as the dockerfile for building an OpenVINO 2021.1 based Docker image.
+    -  Choose Dockerfile.openvino for Python API or Dockerfile.openvino-csharp for C# API as <Dockerfile> for building an OpenVINO 2021.1 based Docker image.
 Providing the docker build argument DEVICE enables the onnxruntime build for that particular device.
 You can also provide arguments ONNXRUNTIME_REPO and ONNXRUNTIME_BRANCH to test that particular repo and branch.
 Default repository is http://github.com/microsoft/onnxruntime and default branch is master.
        ```
-       docker build --rm -t onnxruntime --build-arg DEVICE=$DEVICE -f Dockerfile.openvino .
+       docker build --rm -t onnxruntime --build-arg DEVICE=$DEVICE -f <Dockerfile> .
        ```
     - Pull the official image from DockerHub.